-Every small business owner wants their business to grow.
+Every small business owner wants a thriving bottom line.
 Revenue is the life-blood of a business.
 A website should contribute to our sales efforts, but it is hard to attract customers online.

 We enter this world invisible to everyone but those closest to us.
 We grow socially and form relationships—expanding our influence and visibility to others.
 People begin to know us, trust us, and listen to us.
 A few of us find new ways to be of service and start businesses.

 Starting a business requires us to expand our influence even more.
 The alternative is to succumb to invisibility and close our doors.

 Getting visitors to a website that tells the story of your business is vital.
 When your website works well, some of those visitors will become customers.

 According to a 2019 Bright Local study of more than 11,000 companies, business websites get 50% of their visitors from search engine queries.
 This organic traffic does not cost business owners any money.
 37% of their visitors are direct, which means the user knew their web domain or followed a link in an email or text message.
 About 10% of their visitors are referrals from a link embedded in another website.
 Only a small percentage of their visitors discover them on social media.
 Social media marketing, especially, has growth potential.